ThinkEQ/assembly-solutions-ltd/src/pages/product/cable-assemblies.md

     column:
       title: Want a quick quote?
       text: >-
-        We thrive off being a fast paced team and giving customers a service that is quicker than Usain Bolt in an Olympic sprint.
-Email your drawings to enquiry@assembly-solutions.com and we’ll be straight back to you with prices.
+        We thrive off being a fast paced team and giving customers a speedy service.
+Email your [custom cable
+        assembly](www.assembly-solutions.com/cable-assembly) drawings to
+        enquiry@assembly-solutions.com and we’ll be straight back to you with prices.

         Our super sales engineers are here to help at any time so if would like to chat with us about your cable assemblies, call  01204 521999 and let’s get started!